Frequently Asked Questions

 There are multiple scholarships available only for nursing majors; the scholarship applications are available in the University scholarship office from Dec to Feb in the Academic year.
 Please apply!

 SSU FNP courses will vary.
 Please see the current class schedule.
-Clinical courses (N509 and N549) for the Fall 2012 semester are scheduled on Monday, Tuesday and Wednesday.
+Clinical courses (N509 and N549) for the semester are scheduled on Monday, Tuesday and Wednesday.

-While most of the MSN FNP didactic courses are on-line, the instructor of record of a course may require some “in-class time” via telebroadcasting, web casting and face-to-face seminars at your particular site.
-In some of the courses the instructor of record may similarly require some “in-class time/days” via telebroadcasting, web casting or face-to-face seminars at SSU.
+While most of the MSN FNP didactic courses are on-line, the instructor of record of a course or the distance coordinator at your site may require some “in-class time” via telebroadcasting, web casting and face-to-face seminars.
 You will be given notice regarding these times at the beginning of each course and “Mandatory” means Mandatory.
 Additionally, we reserve the right to require a student come to the SSU campus if secondary clinical or didactic evaluation/assessment is necessary.

 The clinical component currently constitutes a minimum of 3 hours/clinical unit per week thus if you are registered for 3 units = 9 hours, 4 units = 12 hours etc. Please note that all clinical courses are 16 weeks in length.